App Redesign for the First German Online Canteen

 Validate and test

 During the first weeks and testing sessions, we already created some wireframes and lo-fi prototypes.
 However, these really needed to be polished and finalized.
-In order to set the stable base for the next phase, we completed all of the wireframes, new components and elements for all devices with an explanation of how they work.
+In order to set the stable base for the next phase, we completed all of the wireframes, new components, and elements for all devices with an explanation of how they worked.

 As we wanted to have a really clear picture of how the new app should function, we designed new sitemaps for all devices and revisited the user flows.
 We then went through most of the user cases in order to improve them.

-Keep it simple - that was the main thing we wanted our design system to be.
-Everything started by sketching and laying down the first elements, components, modules, and styles.
-There was a simple design system with all basic elements we needed to start designing the app screens.
-It later turned out that this method worked particularly well as we maintained simplicity and consistency within the app.
+Simple was the main thing we wanted our design system to be.
+We started by sketching and laying down the first elements, components, modules, and styles.
+Now we had a simple design system with all the basic elements we needed to start designing the app screens.
+It later turned out that this method worked particularly well, as it helped us to maintain simplicity and consistency within the app.

-Improved visual factors.
-An example of this was, adding more appealing food-inspired colour tones and creating a shades palette, which consisted of all of the main colours.
-Not only was the colour improved, completely new graphic and motion elements were also designed.
+An example of this was adding more appealing, food-inspired color tones and creating a shades palette, which consisted of all of the main colors.
+Not only was the color improved, completely new graphic and motion elements were also designed.
 These consisted of system icons, illustrations, micro animations, and animations.
 All of these new assets were made in order to serve the app functions.
 For example, giving feedback to the user, improving accessibility, and creating enough contrast.